-TE, N MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOV VS: E76040-P24885 R RECORI THIS PROXY Y CARD IS VALID O NLY W HEN SIGNED AND DATED.
-ETACH AND R ETURN T THIS POR TION ON ESAF RS ENTERTAINMENT CORPORATION Board of Directors recommends a Vote FOR AR on proposal 3. proposals 1, 2, 4, 5, 6 and l FOR every ONE To elect eight directors to serve until the 2020 Company or until such director's respective succe f the Nominees: For Withhold 1 Year 2 Years 3 Years Abstain 1a.
-Thomas Benninger 3.
-To select, on an advisory, non binding basis, frequency of future advisory votes on na executive officer compensation. is, the named 1b.
-Juliana Chugg executive officer compensation.
-For Against Abstain 1c.
+CAES ARS ENTERTAINMENT CORPORATION e Board of Directors recommends a Vote FOR proposals EAR on proposal 3.
+1, 2, 4, 5, 6 and d FOR every ON NE 1.
+To elect eight directors, each to serve until the 2020 annual meeting of the shareholders of t Company or until his or her respective successor is duly elected and qualified.
+Nominees: For Withhold 1 Year 2 Years 3 Years Abstain 1a.
+Thomas Benninger 3. to restrict the Company's ability to adopt any "rights "poison pill".
+To transact such other business as may properly come 1b.
+Juliana Chugg For Against Abstain 1c.
 Keith Cozza 4.
-To ratify the appointment of Deloitte & Touc П П П 1d.
-John Dionne Company's independent registered public accounting the year ending December 31, 2019. unting fi rm for ш 1e.
-James Hunt 5.
-To approve a proposed amendment to the Company's to enable shareholders who beneficially own at least the Company's outstanding common stock to call meetings. at least 1 5% of 1f.
-Courtney Mather to call s special 1g.
-Anthony Rodio 6.
-To approve a proposed amendment to the Corto restrict the Company's ability to adopt any npany's ('rights p Charter lan" or 1h.
-Richard Schifter 7 "poison pill".
-7. To transact such other business as may properly con hefore For A Against Abstain /. the meeting or any adjournment of the meeting · Conne Delote To approve, on an advisory, non-binding basi executive officer compensation. s, named Yes No То cumulate votes as to a particular nominee as ement, check box to the right then indicate the n explained in the Proxy Ple ase indicate if you plan to attend this meeting. not of vocume basis nomenom sheets, check box to the right their indicate the in- strength, check box unless you want to exercise cumulative otes distributed to the nominees cannot exceed ulated votes.
-If you do not wish to allocate you so, you can vote "For" any nominee(s) or "With tinee(s) by marking the corresponding box.
-If inee, it is not necessary to also mark the ibution is assumed to represent a vote "For" such a ide of this card.
-Play voting.
-The total at the total number our votes on a cumhold" any vote froyou distribute vote 'For" box becaus ease do number of your nulative om any es to a per Co ase sign exactly as your name(s) appears on the sons should sign.
-Trustees, administrators, reporations should provide full name of corporat xy. etc., sl nould include ti itle and authority. Ī • Sign ature [PLEASE SIGN WITHIN BOX] Date Sig nature (Joint Owners) Date •
+1d.
+John Dionne 1e.
+James Hunt 5. t 15% of 1f.
+Courtney Mather option 1g.
+Anthony Rodio 6. s Charter plan" or 1h.
+Richard Schifter 7. ne before For Against Abstain the meeting or any adjournment of the meeting.
+2. To approve, on an advisory, non-binding basis, named executive officer compensation.
+Yes No To cumulate votes as to a particular nominee as explained in the Proxy Statement, check the box to the right, then indicate the name(s) and the number of votes to be given to such nominee(s) on the reverse side of this card.
+Please Please indicate if you plan to attend this meeting. do not check the box unless you want to exercise cumulative voting.
+The total number of votes distributed to the nominees cannot exceed the total number of your cumulated votes.
+If you do not wish to allocate your votes on a cumulative basis, you can vote "For" any nominee(s) or "Withhold" any vote from any nominee(s) by marking the corresponding box.
+If you distribute votes to a nominee, it is not necessary to also mark the "For" box because such distribution is assumed to represent a vote "For" such nominee.
+Please sign exactly as your name(s) appears on the stock certificate.
+If held in joint tenancy, all persons should sign.
+Trustees, administrators, etc., should include title and authority.
+Corporations should provide full name of corporation and title of authorized officer signing the proxy.
+1 7 Si gnature [PLEASE SIGN WITHIN BOX] Date Sig nature (Joint Owners) Date